utiasDSL/lsy_drone_racing/README.md

 ### Setting up your GitHub repo for the competition

 The competition submission to Kaggle is fully automated.
-However, to make the automation works with your Kaggle account, you first have to save your credentials in GitHub.
+However, to make the automation work with your Kaggle account, you first have to save your credentials in GitHub.
 GitHub offers a way to safely store this information without giving anyone else access to it via its [secrets](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions).
 Start by opening your account settings on Kaggle, go to the **API** section and click on **Create New Token**.
 This will download a json file containing two keys: Your account username and an API key.
 Next, open your lsy_drone_racing GitHub repository in the browser and go to Settings -> Secrets and variables -> Actions

 >**Note:** You have to select the repository settings, not your account settings